saberamini/sqlsecurity/DataValidation.md

 EXECUTE FUNCTION validate_phone_number();
 ```
 3. Range and Data Type Validation
+Sample scenario: Preventing the insertion of negative quantities in an inventory table.
 ~~~sql
 CREATE OR REPLACE FUNCTION validate_inventory_quantity() RETURNS TRIGGER AS $$